-The Parent Company has carried out an impairment test for goodwill in the two segments as at 30.06.2021 using market-based comparable valuation multiples.
+The Parent Company has carried out an impairment test for goodwill in the one segment as at 30.06.2022 using marketbased comparable valuation multiples.
 Under the market-based method, an entity is compared with a similar entity in the same sector whose shares are traded on a market or which has recently been sold, and for which there is sufficient information available about the transaction price.
 In this case, the European manufacturers of food products, fish farms and fish product manufacturers are treated as the sector, and the price levels and various ratios of these companies have been compared.

 The choice of valuations multiples has taken into account sales, which shows the size and volume of the company's market share and EBITDA, which is the ability to generate free cash flow.
-Based on the above, the company has assigned weightings, which are described in note 12, where the management considers it important to restore and maintain market share and volume, and taking into account the fact that there are no comparable companies with similar market capitalization, such use reduces the impact of the benchmark.
+Based on the above, the company has assigned weightings of 50/50 to the ratios, where the management considers it important to restore and maintain market share and volume, and taking into account the fact that there are no comparable companies with similar market capitalization, such use reduces the impact of the benchmark.